||Things To Do

-Raingardens are gardens set in bowl-like depressions and filled with native flowers, grasses, shrubs and trees.
-They are designed to reduce the amount of stormwater that enters into our lakes, rivers and streams through the storm sewer system.
-In a residential setting, a raingarden might catch water from your roof and driveway before it runs into the streets and storm sewers.
-Many of the raingardens in Saint Paul’s parks are much larger in scale and collect rainwater directly from the storm sewers.
+Rain gardens are gardens set in bowl-like depressions and filled with native flowers, grasses, shrubs, and trees.
+They are designed to reduce the amount of stormwater that enters into lakes, rivers, and streams through the storm sewer system.
+In a residential setting, a rain garden might catch water from a roof and driveway before it runs into the streets and storm sewers.
+Many of the rain gardens in Saint Paul’s parks are much larger in scale and collect rainwater directly from the storm sewers.

-Capitol Region Watershed District recently installed several public raingardens in the Lake Como area and can help you install one in your own yard.
+The Capitol Region Watershed District recently installed several public rain gardens in the Como Lake area and can help to install rain gardens on private property.

-University of Wisconsin Extension Services has many excellent publications related to water quality, including a step-by-step guide to how to build your own raingarden.
+University of Wisconsin Extension Services has many excellent publications related to water quality, including a step-by-step guide on how to build a rain garden.

-Ramsey-Washington Metro Watershed District has a cost-share program to assist with projects that improve the water quality of the District.
+Ramsey-Washington Metro Watershed District offers a cost-share program to assist with projects that improve the water quality of the District.

-Ramsey Conservation District’s NATURE Program offers free technical assistance in addition to raingarden cost-sharing.
+The Ramsey Conservation District’s NATURE Program offers free technical assistance in addition to rain garden cost-sharing.

 Check out this slideshow about the construction of the Phalen rain garden: